Mercerenies/a-turtles-troll/README.md

 ### Version 1.14

 * A Turtle's Troll is now [open source](LICENSE.txt)!
+* Holding a hot item (like a lava bucket) protects from cold biomes, and holding a cold item (like a block of ice) protects from hot biomes
 * A scoreboard showing player death counts is automatically created and displayed on the right side of the screen
 * A (hidden) scoreboard keeps track of all player temperatures